flyconnectome/2023neckconnective/neuroglancer_guide/README.md

 [neuroglancer](https://github.com/google/neuroglancer) is a web viewer for volumetric EM data (Maitin-Shepard et al. 2021).
 We have created a Neck Connective ‘scene’ within neuroglancer (**cocoglancer**) to co-visualize neurons from the three datasets from our manuscript simultaneously: FAFB, FANC and MANC.
 It includes all neck connective neurons, as well as the intrinsic motor and pre-motor neurons described in the manuscript.

-cocoglancer allows for male and female VNC neurons to be overlaid and compared morphologically.
-It also allows brain (FAFB) and VNC neurons to be selected simultaneously for visual analysis of entire neurons in the CNS.
-(Note that only light-matched neurons are possible to visualise in their entirety.)
+cocoglancer allows male and female VNC neurons to be overlaid and morphologically compared.
+It also enables the simultaneous selection of brain (FAFB) and VNC (FANC, MANC) neurons  effectively simulating their complete CNS morphology.
+However, this is restricted to neurons that are matched to confocal images of the entire CNS (i.e., DNs without the additional "e", such as DNa02, etc.).

 ## Navigating cocoglancer